-A candidate who was not on the ballot generally will not be subject to enforcement unless 1) there is evidence of fraud, material misrepresentation, or other egregious violations, or 2) the candidate received a public funds payment prior to the termination of his or her campaign.
-A candidate who was on the ballot but raised and spent less than ten times the non-participant contribution limit generally will not be subject to enforcement unless 1) there is evidence of fraud, material misrepresentation, conversion, or other egregious violations, or 2) the candidate is missing disclosure or bank statements, or received or may be eligible to receive public funds.
+A candidate who was not on the ballot generally will not be subject to enforcement unless 1) there is evidence of fraud, material misrepresentation, or other egregious violations, or 2) the candidate received a public funds payment prior to the termination of their campaign.
+A candidate who was on the ballot but raised and spent less than 15% of the expenditure limit generally will not be subject to enforcement unless 1) there is evidence of fraud, material misrepresentation, conversion, or other egregious violations, 2) the candidate is missing disclosure or bank statements, or 3) the candidate received or may be eligible to receive public funds.